 The Standard Shader is designed with hard surfaces in mind (also known as “architectural materials”), and can deal with most real-world materials like stone, glass, ceramics, brass, silver or rubber.
 It will even do a decent job with non-hard materials like skin, hair and cloth.

-With the Standard Shader, a large range of shader types (such as such as Diffuse, Specular, Bumped Specular, Reflective) are combined into a single shader intended to be used across all material types.
+With the Standard Shader, a large range of shader types (such as Diffuse, Specular, Bumped Specular, Reflective) are combined into a single shader intended to be used across all material types.
 The benefit of this is that the same lighting calculations are used in all areas of your scene, which gives a realistic, consistent and believable distribution of light and shade across all models that use the shader.

 There are a number of concepts that are very useful when talking about Physically Based Shading in Unity.
 These include: